Arriving in Sydney

 General information about fares, timetables and connections is available from Sydney Buses.

 All limousine services to and from Domestic (T2) and International (T1) Terminals must be pre-arranged for Sydney Airport.
 It is against the law for drivers or their agents to approach you or to solicit a fare from you.

-If you intend to use a limousine but have not pre-booked, visit the reservation counter operated by Royale Travel located inside the arrivals area of the International Terminal (T1).
+If you intend to use a limousine but have not pre-booked, visit the reservation counter operated by Royale Limousines located inside the arrivals area of the International Terminal (T1).

 Hotel transfer - Sydney CBD area

 When making your accommodation reservations, check to see if there is a complimentary pick up/drop off service being offered.

 Many shuttle bus companies provide transport between the airport and most Sydney suburbs and regional areas.